Nicemanss/help.myhpbwallet.com/index.md

 18. A box will pop up.
 Ensure the amount of send is 0 (this is the amount of HPB you would send to the contract address), and that the Gas Limit is not -1 (it should auto generate the required Gas Limit, but if not you can input 8000000 as limit).
 19. Check the transaction, and if all looks good press the "Yes, I am sure!
 Make transaction." button
 20. Check your transaction history on http://hpbscan.org/address/YOURPUBLICKEY and verify that it did not fail for some reason.
 If it fails you will see a red exclamation mark next to the transaction.
 Most likely you inputted the wrong data or the approval was not done correctly from the holder address.

+21. Verify that your Node address now differs from the Binding address by opening your node on http://hpbscan.org/nodes